CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 The obvious benefit of this approach is that you can test your sample solution while you build it, which gives you a far more realistic estimate of typical errors that students may run into than when you artificially add those errors to a working solution.
 Additionally, you are now able to directly assess the usefulness of the feedback that your tests provide.
 Do you have enough information to find the bug from the error message alone?
-If not before using the Debugger or printing additional information maybe have a look at your tests and see if *they* can be augmented to provide more feedback.
+If not, before using the Debugger or printing additional information, maybe have a look at your tests and see if *they* can be augmented to provide more feedback.

 #### Give more feedback than usual